 Charles Williams, Descent into Hell

 My first miscarriage was, hands-down, the loneliest, most utterly solitary thing I have ever walked through.
 This was partially my fault–I’m a private person, and in the face of suffering I withdraw.
-Immediately after our loss, the very lst thing I wanted to do was talk about it.
+Immediately after our loss, the very last thing I wanted to do was talk about it.
 I went to the hospital for my D&C alone.
 I spent the next day in bed, recovering, alone.
 Then the following day I went back to work and tried to be normal.
 I was grateful for the people close to me that expressed condolences and then dropped the subject.
 I desperately wanted things to be normal again.
-I thought about the loss constantly, but strove not to mention it.
+I thought about the loss constantly but strove not to mention it.

 It wasn’t long before I realized I had to talk to someone to be able to process, to be able to move on and deal with what I was feeling.
 But what I found was that I had missed my opportunity, and everyone else had moved on.
 Bringing up the subject of my loss brought a reaction of discomfort in most people, and some even reacted in anger and bewilderment that I was referring to it at all.

-Pray that the they would be able to share the burden with another person, and if they can’t find anyone, pray that that person would find them.
+Pray that they would be able to share the burden with another person, and if they can’t find anyone, pray that that person would find them.
 Pray that they would not be blinded by pride from seeking help.
 Pray for strength and peace for the person who will carry the burden with them.

-Pray for the grace to submit over the miscarriage.
+Pray for the grace to submit.

 “And [Jesus] withdrew from them about a stone’s throw, and knelt down and prayed, saying, ‘Father, if you are willing, remove this cup from me.
 Nevertheless, not my will, but yours, be done.’”

 Denial and bargaining are generally accepted as part of the mourning process, but doesn’t healing begin with the